Regulation C5: Medical Bachelors Degrees

 11.2 Regulation B8 applies to the MBChB with the following exceptions:

 11.2.1 Clause B1.2 Academic Failure.
-In the case of academic failure you will be referred to the School of Medicine Progress Committee LINK.
-This may result in your studies on the programme being terminated.
+In the case of academic failure you will be referred into the Support to Study process, which is a supportive process.
+However, following this supportive process, if you are unable to meet the minimum threshold for success this may ultimately result in your studies on the programme being terminated.

 11.2.3 Clause B8.5 Fitness to Study.
-In the case of any Fitness to Study concerns you will be referred to the SOM MBChB Health and Conduct Committee ToR 2022-23.
+In the case of any Fitness to Study concerns you will be referred to the School of Medicine Health and Conduct Committee.
 This may result in your studies on the programme being terminated.